chauminhnguyen/Dual-Transformer/README.md

 ## Acknowledgement

 We thank the authors of [Query2Label](https://github.com/SlongLiu/query2labels), [GPT-2](https://huggingface.co/gpt2) for facilitating such an opportunity for us to create this framework.
+Additionally, we thank [FPT](https://github.com/fsoft-ailab/Poem-Generator) for the building dataset process.